Governance, risk management, and compliance: GRC research

 Each of the core disciplines – Governance, Risk Management and Compliance – consists of the four basic components: strategy, processes, technology and people.

-The organisation's risk appetite, its internal policies and external regulations constitute the rules of GRC.
-The disciplines, their components and rules are now to be merged in an integrated, holistic and organisation-wide (the three main characteristics of GRC) manner – aligned with the (business) operations that are managed and supported through GRC.
-In applying this approach, organisations long to achieve the objectives: ethically correct behaviour, and improved efficiency and effectiveness of any of the elements involved.
+The organization's risk appetite, its internal policies and external regulations constitute the rules of GRC.
+The disciplines, their components and rules are now to be merged in an integrated, holistic and organization-wide (the three main characteristics of GRC) manner – aligned with the (business) operations that are managed and supported through GRC.
+In applying this approach, organizations long to achieve the objectives: ethically correct behavior, and improved efficiency and effectiveness of any of the elements involved.